-Students under the age of 18 must have signed parent consent to enroll and participate in virtual classes. (\this criteria must be met per Pupil Accounting Manual) Students will not be scheduled in an online course until the parent consent requirement is satisfied.
+Students under the age of 18 must have signed parent consent to enroll and participate in virtual classes. (this criteria must be met per Pupil Accounting Manual) Students will not be scheduled in an online course until the parent consent requirement is satisfied.

 - 1. Credit can be earned via online courses by taking a district-approved online course, earning a D- or higher based on the grading standards used for that course.
 All online courses must be board-approved and included in course descriptions. - 2.
-It is the student's responsibility to complete all assignments, tests, quizzes, and other requirements on or before the due dates set by the online instructor. - 3.
+Students are limited to two on-line courses per semester. - 3.
+It is the student's responsibility to complete all assignments, tests, quizzes, and other requirements on or before the due dates set by the online instructor. - 4.
 Student's attendance will be determined by completion of their coursework, the amount of time spent logged in and working in the course site, as well as weekly two-way contacts/communications with the teacher and/or mentor.

-PERSONAL CURRICULUMS
+PERSONAL CURRICULA